Feature article

 AI summary

 The historic Penscroft homestead in Ashburton has a unique past, having been moved up the Hakatere River in 1919.
-The current owners undertook an extensive four-year renovation, transforming it into a beautiful and functional family home.
+The current owners purchased the property in 2013 and undertook a comprehensive four-year renovation, transforming it into a beautiful and functional family home.

 Penscroft, in Elgin, looks like it has always been here, but it was moved in 1919.
 Photo: TRADE ME/NZSIR